GovTechSG/techpass-user-docs/docs/access-sgts-services-using-techpass.md

 ?> To log out of TechPass, click **Log Out** and confirm which account you would like to log out.

-*To log in with TechPass for public officer* :
+## To log in with TechPass as public officer

 1. Go to the [Developer portal](https://docs.developer.tech.gov.sg/).
 <kbd>![log-in-with-techpass](assets/images/access-sgts-services-using-techpass/first.png)</kbd>